ninadgawad/ninadgawad/README.md

 ### Currently Learning:
 - Learn and Build Application using Harness Agent - [Hermes Agent](https://github.com/nousresearch/hermes-agent)
-- Learning how to build MCP servers to manage Domain Knowledge
+- Learning how to build MCP servers to manage Domain Knowledge using [LLM Wiki](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f)
 - Enjoy IoT Coding using python, Web 3.0 using [Solidity](https://soliditylang.org/), [Qiskit](https://qiskit.org/) for Quantum algorithm developement and developing apps on block chain
 - Exploring new technologies like **Big Data** for Data Management Goevrance and analytics using Spark/Scala/Java/Python
 - Knowledge of **AI/ML** and completed **Natural Language Processing** Course from Coursera